 Please enter your name, email and zip code below to sign up!

-From emergency homeless shelters to long-term housing assistance, The Salvation Army provides a wide array of services to those facing life on the streets.
+From emergency homeless shelters to long-term housing assistance, The Salvation Army provides a wide array of services to address homelessness in communities across America.

 Homelessness can happen to anyone.